willkg/blog/posts/mozilla/socorro_2018q3.rst

 * Added a bunch of fields to supersearch.

-* Removed PostgreSQL from the processor.
+* Removed Postgres from the processor.
 This is a big deal because it was one of the things blocking a processor rewrite.

 * Audited who had access and removed access from a bunch of people.
 Auditing